 Why include e-cigarettes in a no smoking policy

 For example, the report found conclusive evidence that secondhand exposure to e-cigarettes poses risks.
 E-cigarette use increases airborne concentrations of particulate matter and nicotine in indoor environments.
-The report explains that because even low levels of particulate matter can have health risks, vulnerable populations like children and pregnant women may be especially at risk.
+The report explains that because low levels of particulate matter can have health risks, vulnerable populations like children and pregnant women may be at risk.

 By including vaping in your workplace policy, you protect all employees from exposure to harmful particulate emissions.

 Another reason to include e-cigarettes in your policy is there are documented cases of e-cigarette devices exploding, causing burns and projectile injuries to the user.
 Banning e-cigarette devices eliminates the risk posed by malfunctions at the workplace.